History of Sikhism: Punjabi Suba Morcha

 But after the partition of India he did not give Sikhs even a state to themselves and this led to further grievances.
 Many Hindus refused to keep Punjabi as their language and only Sikhs viewed their language as Punjabi.
-The Punjab was further Partitioned due to the Hindus betrayal.

 Sikhs in The Indian Army

 Sikhs composed 18 percent of the Indian army and are the most decorated regiment in India.
 Sikhs composed majority of the Sikh Regiment, Sikh Light Infantry, Jat Regiment and Rajput Regiment.
 They fought in all Indo-Pakistani wars and conflicts and the Sino-Indian War and got many titles and gallantry awards.

 Present day (1978–present CE)

 Sikh-Nirankari Clash

-In 1978 Nirankari Baba Gurbachan Singh had led a parade across Amritsar where he was chanting anti-Sikh slogans and saying that the Gurus were his slaves.
-He used Amrit to clean his feet and pages from the Guru Granth Sahib to wipe them.
-Sant Jarnail Singh Bhindranwale sent peaceful protesters against him but Nirankaris started shotgunning the innocent Sikhs.
+On 13 April 1978, a Sant Nirankari convention led by Gurbachan Singh in Amritsar, approved by the Akali-led Punjab government, sparked violent clashes with orthodox Sikhs.
+The Sant Nirankaris, viewed as heretical by orthodox Sikhs for revering their leaders as gurus and altering Sikh scriptures, held a procession, leading Bhindranwale to oppose the event.
+A confrontation ensued between Sant Nirankaris and a group of Sikhs led by Bhindranwale and Fauja Singh, resulting in multiple deaths, including Fauja Singh's.
+The violence and subsequent cremation of the slain Sikhs brought Bhindranwale to national prominence.